-Dr. Celeste Riley is a specialist in molecular genetic pathology, pediatric pathology, and cytopathology.
-Dr. Riley (or staff) speaks the following languages: Spanish, French, and Cantonese.
-Dr. Riley is a graduate of Penn State College of Medicine.
-She is an in-network provider for Medicare insurance.
+Dr. Celeste Riley's medical specialty is molecular genetic pathology, pediatric pathology, and cytopathology.
+Dr. Riley (or staff) is conversant in Spanish, French, and Cantonese.
+She is a graduate of Penn State College of Medicine.
+Dr. Riley takes Medicare insurance.

 Conditions / Treatments

 - Single gene disorders, the result of a single mutated gene.
 Examples include Huntington’s disease, which causes jerky movements, and sickle-cell anemia, where red blood cells have an abnormal, rigid shape.

 - Inborn metabolic disorders, which are a specific type of single gene disorder that results in abnormalities in the way the body chemically processes proteins, carbohydrates or fats.
 Some examples are Urea Cycle Disorder (where ammonia builds up in the body) and Gaucher’s Disease (where fatty substances build up in cells and organs).

 - Chromosomal disorders, where gene-carrying chromosomes do not pair up correctly or are missing.
 Some examples are Klinefelter Syndrome, a sex-chromosome disorder, and Down Syndrome.